julianeon/julianeon/product_support.md

 Product support is what I've spent most of my career doing.
 I'm passionate about doing it well.

 In my view, helping customers isn't just about solving problems.
 It's about being a guide who helps them get the most out of our product.
-It goes beyond the software, to making sure people feel happy and confident while they're using our software.
+It goes beyond technology, to making sure people feel happy and confident while they're using our service.

 My guiding principles are simple: be kind and solve problems thoroughly.